 Tim joined Booz Allen in 1999 after serving in the U.S. Navy as a surface warfare officer.
-He is a member of the International Cost Estimating and Analysis Association (ICEAA), and an ICEAA-Certified cost estimator and analyst.
-He is also a member of the Institute for Operations Research and Management Science and the Navy League.
+He is a member of the Institute for Operations Research and Management Science and the Navy League.

 He has an M.B.A. in finance and an M.S. in management and operations research from the University of Maryland, College Park; and a B.A. in industrial and organizational psychology from North Carolina State University.

 When you say you are a Booz Allen lifer, how long have you been with the firm?
-I’ve been with Booz Allen for 19 years.
+I’ve been with Booz Allen for more than 20 years.
 Prior to that, I was in the Navy, then went to business school for finance, as well as graduate school for essentially applied statistics.
-I had been in a client-facing role with Booz focused on analytics for several years, then was asked by the leadership team to take on a senior rotational role in finance for the last 36 months.
-Because of my analytics background, they asked me to focus on enhancing the financial analytics, metrics, reporting, forecasting, and working on some of the strategic initiatives we are trying to accomplish.
+I had been in client-facing roles with Booz Allen focused on analytics for several years, then was asked by the leadership team to take on a senior rotational role in finance for the last 48 months.
+Because of my analytics background, they asked me to focus on enhancing the financial analytics, metrics, reporting, forecasting, and working on some of the strategic initiatives we’re trying to accomplish.

 What do you see as an untapped opportunity in your space?
 Better use of data.
 Part of our challenge is, we can come up with the most sophisticated algorithms in the world, but I think the systems that we currently have and the way the data is housed in many cases makes it extremely difficult for us to harness the full power of the data we have.
-This is an area where I’m currently working a long-term strategy with the CFO to improve.
+This is an area where I recently worked on a long-term strategy with our Finance leadership to address.

 What did you want to be when you grew up?
 A truck driver.
 I wanted to drive big rigs.
-I grew up in a very rural area, no one in my family or extended family had ever been to college, a very blue-collar upbringing.
-We had family friends who were truck drivers, and I knew them and they were cool.
+I grew up in a very rural area.
+No one in my family or extended family had ever been to college, a very blue-collar upbringing.
+We had family friends who were truck drivers; I knew them, and they were cool.
 Being a boy and driving a big rig seemed like a pretty awesome job.

 Where do you see Booz Allen Hamilton in 100 years?
-I believe that service to the federal government will still be a cornerstone of what we do, though I suspect we may be much more diversified beyond government services.
-We’ll have a very healthy portfolio within North American commercial and the Middle East.
-And I could see us having a very robust, broader-based commercial business in perhaps Europe and Asia.
-I think we are positioned to do that.
-What will be really interesting to see will be some of the initiatives around products and other solutions that we have been focusing on over the last few years.
+I believe that service to the Federal Government will still be a cornerstone of what we do, though we may be much more diversified beyond government services.
+We’ll have a very healthy portfolio within North American and International commercial markets.
+I think we’re positioned to do that.
+It’ll be interesting to see the maturation of some of the initiatives around products and other solutions that we’ve been focusing on over the last few years.